-For me, I think about an elderly woman who attended my church growing up.
-She was always quiet and slow to speak; however when she did speak, everyone listed–young and old alike.
+Personally, I think about an elderly woman who attended my church growing up.
+She was always quiet and slow to speak; however, when she did speak, everyone listened–young and old alike.
 Her advice was always sound, and her heart was always aimed at pointing people towards the Kingdom.
 This woman was the embodiment of “wisdom.”

 What is Wisdom?

 Throughout the Bible, we see different descriptions of and verses about wisdom; but what exactly is wisdom?
-According to Christian A. Schwarz, found of Natural Church Development, “It is knowledge applied to real life situations, which is eminently practical” (The 3 Colors of Ministry, p.
+According to Christian A. Schwarz (2001), founder of Natural Church Development, wisdom “is knowledge applied to real life situations, which is eminently practical” (p.
 20).

 Wisdom is the polar opposite of dogmatism and abstract ideology.
 While philosophers and theologians may be wise, they only demonstrate biblical wisdom if the words they can be practically applied to real life.

 To use the terminology of the three-color model, wise people are able to integrate all three colors.
 They understand that they must rely on spiritual power (blue); their wisdom allows them to understand their own limitations and shortcomings, requiring them to rely heavily on the power of God.
 Additionally, their wisdom leads them to action, which requires commitment and follow-through (red).

 The biblical idea of wisdom is closely connected with creation.
 In Proverbs 3:19, we read: